 Make your own raw muesli with oats and the fruit or nuts that your child likes.
 You can even grate a small amount of dark chocolate in (chocolate with high cocoa content is much lower in sugar).

-Sunflower has helped hundreds of children to become the best that they can be – many with diagnosed health, behavioural, emotional or learning difficulties, others who are underachieving at school and some, who for no obvious reason, need a little extra help to achieve their potential.
+Sunflower has seen hundreds of children – many with diagnosed health, behavioural, emotional or learning difficulties, others who are underachieving at school and some, who for no obvious reason, need a little extra support.

-If your child is struggling to cope, or you feel they need extra support with their any area of their life, the Sunflower Programme can help: 01483 531498.
+If your child is struggling to cope, or you feel they need extra support with their any area of their life, contact the Sunflower Programme: 01483 531498.